w3b5urf3r/testMario/README.md

 ###  Test challenges comments:

 I had to find a balance between quality and achievement of the required objectives.
-The idea is to build each componenent in indipendent libraries, e.g: network for API operations persistence for the DB layer (adding a number) after this moving the dependency for the two module to `libraryTest` which the library module it self
+The idea is to build each componenent in indipendent libraries e.g: network for API operations persistence for the DB layer (adding a number) after this moving the dependency for the two module to `libraryTest` which the library module it self